 Question: Really, I thought I could relax now.

 Question: Ok, what should we be doing?

-Answer: As the painter begins, check on each step to insure the paint is correct, color, sheen etc. First he should prime the walls.
+Answer: As the painter begins, check on each step to ensure the paint is correct, color, sheen, etc. First, he should prime the walls.
 Next will be spraying the doors and trim.
 Once that is completed, then the wall painting will start.
 Check every few days on the work.
 All walls should get two coats of paint.
 If you see problems point them out.

 Question: A question about the draw schedule.
 What should we expect?

-Answer: Normally after the primer the painter will ask for the first draw.
+Answer: Normally after the drywall paint primer, the painter will ask for the first draw.
 This should be only a small portion of the total price.
-2nd draw should be after all the doors and trim is completed.
+A 2nd draw should be after all the doors and trim is completed.
 BTW – doors should be removed from the frames and sprayed and then rehung by the painter.
-The final draw should not be paid until you have inspected all the work, go around and make note of any touch ups you want.
-Drywall dings etc. If touch ups are needed that should be completed and then you make the final draw payment which should be the remaining half of the total cost.
-The final payment is the big payment.
+The final draw should not be paid until you have inspected all the work, go around and make note of any touch-ups you want.
+Drywall dings etc. If touch-ups are needed that should be completed and then you make the final draw payment which should be the remaining half of the total cost.
+The final payment is a big payment.

 Question: Thank you so much for your time today Ben…..I know that I feel better now knowing what I should be asking and what I should be looking for in order to get a qualified painter.

 Answer: You are very welcome…I hope it helps.

 That concludes the interview.